aregsar/aregcode/blog/2019/dotnetcore-understanding-sdk-runtime-cli-versioning/index.md

 </Project>
 ```

-This time we can see that the TargetFramework is set to netcoreapp2.2 runtime.
+This time we can see that the TargetFramework is set to the netcoreapp2.2 runtime.

 ## Adding a global.json file to an existing project